nhsuk/sexual-health-service-finder/CONTRIBUTING.md

 ## Code

-- Must be readable with meaningful naming, eg no short hand single character variable names
+- Must be readable with meaningful naming, e.g. no shorthand single character variable names
 - Follow our [styleguides](https://github.com/nhsuk/styleguides)
 - Must pass linting with the ruleset from `.eslint.json` (`yarn run lint`).
 Lint will run on all commits, rebases and as part of CI